cavigna/cavigna/README.md

 <img src="./images/jetpack.png" width="50" height = "50"/>&nbsp;&nbsp;

 </p>

 <hr/>

 </br>

-#### GameApp
+<h3 align="center">Games App</h3>

 Is an App in progress.
 It uses [Rawg API](https://api.rawg.io/) to fetch upcoming games and also, best games of the year.
-Developed with *Jepack Compose* from the ground, uses RetroFit, MVVM Architecture, Kotlin Coroutines, and Dagger Hilt for dependency injection, and Jepack Navigation Component.
+Developed with *Jepack Compose* from the ground, uses RetroFit, MVVM Architecture, Kotlin Coroutines, and Dagger Hilt for dependency injection, and Jepack Navigation Component.Link to Repo: [Games App](https://github.com/cavigna/GamesApp)

 </br>